dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 ## 8. Change the default branch for AzDO pipelines
 ![AzDO mirrored](images/azdo-mirrored.png)

-### 8.1.
-For [internal](https://dev.azure.com/dnceng/internal) projects, you can update pipelines using [M2MTool](https://devdiv.visualstudio.com/DefaultCollection/Engineering/_git/M2MTool).
+### 1. Pipelines based on AzDO repository can be updated by M2MTool
-First you need to prepare a configuration file for [M2MTool](https://devdiv.visualstudio.com/DefaultCollection/Engineering/_git/M2MTool).
+First you need to prepare a configuration file for [M2MTool](https://devdiv.visualstudio.com/DefaultCollection/Engineering/_git/M2MTool?path=%2FREADME.md&_a=preview).
 Example can be found in \M2MTool\ConfigFiles\configfile.csv.

 Example of M2MTool configuration file for dotnet-xharness:
 ```